-And, for example, a contribution to a traditional IRA could be eligible for a tax deduction– depending on your income and whether you are participating in an employer plan.
+And, for example, a contribution to a traditional IRA could be eligible for a tax deduction, depending on your income and whether you’re participating in an employer plan.

 In any case, let’s say that these hypothetical investments grow at a rate of 7% per year.
 Now, 7% has historically been a pretty decent return on investments over long periods, but it certainly isn’t guaranteed.

-And there could be years when your investments don’t do as well, and you actually lose money.
+And there could be years where your investments don’t do as well, and you actually lose money.

 Unlike a deposit account at a bank, an investment account is not FDIC insured and is not bank guaranteed.
-But for the sake of this hypothetical example, let’s say your money does grow at an average, constant rate of 7% per year.
+But for the sake of this hypothetical example, let’s say that your money does grow at an average constant rate of 7% per year.

 But over the course of this time, if your investments have had the opportunity to grow at a rate of 7% each year, that could come out to a total of about $7,700.
-So that would be an extra $2,500 that you could theoretically earn in your first ten years of making steady contributions of 10 dollars a week.
+So that would be an extra $2,500 that you could theoretically earn in your first ten year of making steady contributions of ten dollars a week.

-Now you might think that isn’t much after ten years.
-And hey, you could use that money to save for an awesome vacation instead.
+Now, you might think that isn’t much after ten years, and hey, you can use that money to save for an awesome vacation instead.
 But let’s take a look at what happens to that $7,700 over the next ten years.

-Even without contributing any more money to your account, which you’d hopefully still be doing, at a 7% annual rate of return that $7,700 could grow into about $15,150.
+Even without contributing any more money to your account, which you would hopefully still be doing, at a 7% annual rate of return, that $7,700 could grow into about $15,150.
 And over twenty years, about $29,800.
 And after thirty years, which could be around the time you start thinking about retiring, it might’ve grown to about $58,600.

 $58,600 is a substantial amount that could come from an initial investment of just ten dollars a week for ten years.

-That’s $53,400 that was earned off of an initial investment of $5,200, in this scenario.
+That’s $53,400 that was earned off of an initial investment of $5,200 in this scenario.

-It doesn’t take into account inflation which will also have a substantial effect on the value of your funds over time.
+It doesn’t take into account inflation, which will also have a substantial effect on the value of your funds over time.

 There may also be expenses associated with your investment account.

 And all of these things can have an impact on the performance of your account over time.

 To learn more about your particular account, you can speak to an investment professional.
 But getting back to our example:

 Over time, these investments have had the opportunity to grow, and in addition to that growth, any money you might earn from your investments, when reinvested, can provide the potential to earn even more.